ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 According to the above, you need to create at least three PRs as follows:

 #.
-Create a PR against the target collection to copy the content.
+Create a PR against the new collection to copy the content.
 #.
-Deprecate the module/plugin in the source collection.
+Deprecate the module/plugin in the old collection.
 #.
-Later create a PR against the source collection to remove the content according to the schedule.
+Later create a PR against the old collection to remove the content according to the schedule.

 Adding the content to the new collection